securityfirst/tent-content/contents_en/travel/checkpoints/at-checkpoint.md

 *   Do not laugh or giggle
 *   Keep hands visible
 *   If vehicle is searched, comply
 *   Be friendly, co-operative and alert.
 Treat the soldiers or police with respect.
 They have a boring job to do, and are likely to give you an easier time if you show an interest in them.
-If appropriate, chat a little, perhaps about their family.
+If appropriate, chat a little, perhaps about their family
-*   If they ask you to do things that are inappropriate, be polite but firm in refusing, and use gentle humour if appropriate.
+*   If they ask you to do things that are inappropriate, be polite but firm in refusing, and use gentle humour if appropriate
 *   NB.
 A soldier asking for money is a negotiation.
 A solider pointing his gun at you and demanding money is armed robbery.
-If threatened with a weapon, comply calmly with their instructions.
+If threatened with a weapon, comply calmly with their instructions
-*   If anything stolen, politely ask for it back (use your judgement; if the situation is threatening it may be best to accept the loss).
-If there is the possibility of violence at a checkpoint report the incident to a more senior officer once your journey is complete.
+*   If anything is stolen, politely ask for it back (use your judgement; if the situation is threatening it may be best to accept the loss).
+If there is the possibility of violence at a checkpoint report the incident to a more senior officer once your journey is complete
 *   If at all possible, refuse lifts to armed or uniformed personnel.
-Be prepared to be turned back if your organizational policy forbids it.
+Be prepared to be turned back if your organizational policy forbids it
 *   Avoid looking back
-*   Once the checkpoint has been cleared and you are out of view report back in to base that you are continuing on your route.
+*   Once the checkpoint has been cleared and you are out of view report back in to base that you are continuing on your route